akpw/akpw/_posts/2016-06-16-CollectionView-I.md

 Since we are handling the layout for sections, we need to take care of invalidating those affected by relevant changes.
 For all other cases, we rely on `UICollectionViewFlowLayout` to do its part of the job.

-**iOS9 and the floating section headers**

-At that point, we are mostly done.
-However, as specified by [requirements](#requirements) our custom layout has to support both iOS8 and iOS9.
+**Just one more thing**

+At that point, we are mostly done!
+However the [requirements](#requirements) mention `sectionHeadersPinToVisibleBounds`, which is a boolean property of `UICollectionViewFlowLayout` that enables out-of-the-box of sticky headers in iOS9.
+Since we are now explicitly managing the sections headers, we also need to make sure there is no interference with the built-in implementation.
+The easiest way might be doing something along of lines of:
+{% highlight swift %}
+override public var sectionHeadersPinToVisibleBounds: Bool {
+    didSet {
+        if sectionHeadersPinToVisibleBounds {
+            print("NO!!! 🙀")
+            sectionHeadersPinToVisibleBounds = false
+        }
+    }
+}
+{% endhighlight %}

+However the `sectionHeadersPinToVisibleBounds` property is not available in iOS8, and so far there seems to be no reasonable way to use Swift property observers with conditional compilation.
+Luckily we can always fall back to using KVO:

+{% highlight swift %}
+override public init() {
+    super.init()
+    if #available(iOS 9.0, *) {
+        addObserver(self, forKeyPath: "sectionHeadersPinToVisibleBounds",
+                                                options: .New, context: &AKPFlowLayoutKVOContext)
+    }
+}
+deinit {
+    if #available(iOS 9.0, *) {
+        removeObserver(self, forKeyPath: "sectionHeadersPinToVisibleBounds", context: &AKPFlowLayoutKVOContext)
+    }
+}
+override public func observeValueForKeyPath(keyPath: String?, ofObject object: AnyObject?,
+                                            change: [String : AnyObject]?, context: UnsafeMutablePointer<Void>) {
+    if context == &AKPFlowLayoutKVOContext {
+        if let newValue = change?[NSKeyValueChangeNewKey],
+            boolValue = newValue as?
+Bool where boolValue {
+            print("AKPFlowLayout supports sticky headers by default, therefore " +
+                "the built-in functionality via sectionHeadersPinToVisibleBounds has been disabled") if #available(iOS 9.0, *) { sectionHeadersPinToVisibleBounds = false }
+        }
+    } else {
+        super.observeValueForKeyPath(keyPath, ofObject: object, change: change, context: context) }
+}
+{% endhighlight %}

+This way our custom layout would work both for iOS8 and iOS9, and for the latter we made sure there would be no collision with the built-in sticky headers functionality.

 ***Conclusion***

 The article went through major steps of implementing a custom  collection view flow layout, extending the concept of sections headers according to specific [requirements](#requirements).

-The code shown in article is a part of [sample app](https://github.com/akpw/SwiftNetworkImages), which you can download and run / test in Xcode.
+The custom layout code shown in article is available as [an open source framework](https://github.com/akpw/AKPFlowLayout), accompanied by the [sample app](https://github.com/akpw/SwiftNetworkImages) that you can download and run / test in Xcode.

 * * *